keeyank/Strategy/README.md

 Features I plan on adding:

-Units - Atleast 5 playable units, 3 can be selected in a game Tiles - More tile variety, e.g., mud tiles which lower a unit's speed, lava tile which kills a unit when it's pushed into it Turns - Players can make a certain amount of "moves" each turn with their units, then the turn switches to the other player - Completed!
+- Units - Atleast 5 playable units, 3 can be selected in a game

+- Tiles - More tile variety, e.g., mud tiles which lower a unit's speed, lava tile which kills a unit when it's pushed into it

+- Turns - Players can make a certain amount of "moves" each turn with their units, then the turn switches to the other player ***Completed!***

-Unit Selection Screen - Select the types of Units you want to use Better Graphics - Updated graphics that aren't just squares More tiles
+- Unit Selection Screen - Select the types of Units you want to use

+- Better Graphics - Updated graphics that aren't just squares